SonarSource/sonar-training-examples/cpp-scan/README.md

 `python3 convert-compile-commands.py compile_commands.json`
 - Run the scanner

-Even better, some compilation tools (make --dry-run) can generate the compilation DB without actually compiling the code, and this is obviously much faster.
+Even better, some compilation tools can generate the compilation DB without actually compiling the code (eg `make --dry-run`), and this is obviously much faster.
 So you may even analyze C++ code without compiling it.
 Example: `make --dry-run -B` emulates compilation but does not actually compiles.
 So you may run `compiledb make --dry-run -B` to generate the compilation DB without even compiling

 ## Things to remember: